bcaul/Pokemon_Gone/README.md

 1. Edit coordinates in `supabase/migrations/012_add_sample_gyms.sql`
 2. Run migrations 012 and 013 in Supabase SQL Editor
 3. Gyms will appear on the map with epic/legendary creatures

-## Support

-For issues or questions, please open an issue on GitHub.

----

-Built with ❤️ for hackathons and location-based gaming